User Guide

 IntegerDisplayFormat

 The format for presenting integer quantities.
 Default value: #,###.
 See java.text.DecimalFormat for possible values.
 This pattern is non-localized.
-It is combined with a Locale to produce a locale-sensitive format.
+It's combined with a Locale to produce a locale-sensitive format.

 IgnorableParamValue